 Institute for Biological Research start second trial phase for COVID-19 vaccine

-The Israel Institute for Biological Research announced the start of phase two with a vaccine for COVID-19 virus (IIBR-100/ BriLife).
-The study was started with a dose-escalation phase (phase I) during which subjects (18-55 years old) were randomly allocated to receive a single administration of BriLife at low, mid or high dose or saline or two administrations of IIBR-100 at low dose, or saline, 28 days apart.
+The Israel Institute for Biological Research announced the start of phase two with a vaccine for the COVID-19 virus (IIBR-100/ BriLife).
+The study was started with a dose-escalation phase (phase I) during which subjects (18-55 years old) were randomly allocated to receive a single administration of BriLife at low, mid, or high dose or saline or two administrations of IIBR-100 at a low dose, or saline, 28 days apart.

-Based on results obtained during phase I, and cumulative phase I data review, the expansion phase (phase II) was started, during which larger cohorts as well as elderly age subjects were randomly allocated to receive prime-boost administration of BriLife 28 days apart.
-The subjects will be followed for a period of up to 12 months post last vaccine administration to assess the safety and efficacy of the vaccine.
+Based on results obtained during phase I, and cumulative phase I data review, the expansion phase (phase II) was started, during which larger cohorts, as well as elderly age subjects, were randomly allocated to receive prime-boost administration of BriLife 28 days apart.
+The subjects will be followed for a period of up to 12 months post-last vaccine administration to assess the safety and efficacy of the vaccine.

-his Newsletter Prepared by:
+This Newsletter Prepared by:

 Sara Blumenstein Pharma & Biotechnology Regulatory Section Manager